Milling roundings in wood - perfect rounding of wooden edges in 5 steps

 Tools

-• (Hand) router or milling table
+• Handheld router or router table

 • Clamping tools

-• Sandpaper / sanding block
+• Sandpaper or sanding block

 • Extraction, PPE (personal protective equipment)